dhlee4/dhlee4.github.io/about.md

 - June.
 2016 - Sept.
 2016 : Research Intern, Microsoft Research (Mentor: Eric Horvitz)

-> The work for predicting Intensive Care Unit(ICU) Mortality were continued.
-By using computational resrouces in Microsoft Research, we were able to develop an approach that could predict the ICU mortality which is concordant to medical consensus.
+> The work for predicting Intensive Care Unit(ICU) Mortality was continued.
+We developed the approach that could predict the ICU mortality which is concordant to medical consensus.
+Physionet ICU Challenge data was used, and Apache SPARK was used for the computational framework.

 - Sept.
 2015 - June.
 2016 : Predoctoral Research Assistant, Mooney Group<mooneygroup>, University of Washington